 However, being hypermobile does not mean that you have Joint Hypermobility Syndrome.
 Surprisingly few health professionals, even amongst some medical specialists, are aware of how to diagnose the syndrome.
 If you suspect that you have joint hypermobility, and you are having repeated pain episodes that are having an impact on your life, here are a few things to know:

-- The diagnosis can be made in the physiotherapy clinic
+- The clinical diagnosis can be made in the physiotherapy clinic

 - Its has strong hereditary links